videlais/learning-javascript/chapter4/index.md

 let another = new Example(5);
 ```

-##### Class Scope
+### Class Scope

 Within a class defined in JavaScript, the `this` refers to the class itself.
-Like with function scope, this allows a class to have properties and functions that can be accessed within itself and externally through referencing an object based on the class.
+Like with function scope, this allows a class to have properties that can be accessed within itself and externally through referencing an object based on the class.

-**index.js:**

 ```javascript
 // Define the class 'Example'